ssingh95jhu/Cold_Ischemia_Injury_Molecular_Characterization/README.md

 This repository contains all the codes that were used for the compatuational analysis and generation of key figures presented in the main article and supplementary section.

-The data necessary to run the codes can be found at zenodo ID: xxxx
+The cold ischemia injury (CIS) spatial transcriptomics datasets  necessary to run the codes can be found at https://doi.org/10.5281/zenodo.15359609